-The orangutan is Asia’s only great ape.
-Today orangutans only live on the islands of Borneo and Sumatra as two co-generic species, Pongo pygmaeus and Pongo abelii.
-90% of the orangutans live in Indonesia, while the remaining 10% can be found in Sabah and Sarawak, Malaysia.
-In Sumatra, the largest population is found in the Leuser ecosystem, while in Indonesian Borneo orangutans are found in West, Central and East Kalimantan.
+The orangutan is Asia’s only great ape and is only found on the islands of Borneo and Sumatra as two co-generic species, Pongo pygmaeus and Pongo abelii.
+The majority of orangutans (90%) are situated in Indonesia (Indonesian Borneo-Kalimantan and Sumatra), while the remaining 10% can be found in Sabah and Sarawak in Malaysia.

-Today, both Sumatran and Borneo orangutans are threatened by extinction.
-The World Conservation Union (IUCN Red Data List 2007) classifies the Bornean orangutan as Endangered, while its relative in Sumatra has been classified as Critically Endangered.
-Both species have also been listed in Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-In both Indonesia and Malaysia, orangutans are legally protected.
-Nevertheless, laws and regulations alone are clearly insufficient to protect the charismatic species.
+Today, both Bornean and Sumatran orangutans are threatened by extinction due to habitat loss and hunting.
+It is estimated that the Bornean orangutan population has decreased by more than 80% within the last three generations.
+The World Conservation Union (IUCN Red Data List 2007) classifies both species of orangutan as Critically Endangered.
+Both species are also listed in Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Orangutans are legally protected by national and international law, however laws and regulations alone are clearly insufficient to actively protect this charismatic species.
 Orangutan conservation requires comprehensive and integrated efforts by all stakeholders, both in the field and in the political arena, to ensure its success.

-All orangutan conservation in Indonesia – including activities that we do at BOSF – are based on this Action Plan.
-Moreover, public participation that is based on awareness, concern and love for nature, is also very necessary to change our behavior to be more environmentally friendly.
+All orangutan conservation in Indonesia – including activities that we do at BOS Foundation – are based on this Action Plan.